shanrauf/Migaku-Experiment-Platform/README.md

 5. Add contents of local `/scripts/default` to clipboard (frontend static files and /api proxy)
 6. Paste content into `sudo nano /etc/nginx/sites-available/default`, then Ctrl + X to save
 7. `sudo systemctl restart nginx`
+8. Manually add `.env` file to `/opt`
-8. Push code to master to deploy
+9. Push code to master to deploy

 ## Todo (in order of priority)